wilsonluk/eve3-rpi/README.md

 - Matrix Orbital EVE2 SPI TFT display information can be found at: https://www.matrixorbital.com/ftdi-eve

-- The Raspberry Pi's bultin GPIO pins are used to interface with the Eve over SPI, using the bcm2835 library
+- The Raspberry Pi's bultin GPIO pins are used to interface with the Eve over SPI, using the bcm2835 library and spidev

   https://www.raspberrypi.org/documentation/hardware/raspberrypi/spi/README.md

   https://www.airspayce.com/mikem/bcm2835/